 |

 A growing number of mental health and addiction rehab programs, including FHE Health, take a holistic approach to treatment.
 A person is not their addiction or diagnosis, and treating the entire person often leads to an increased likelihood of long-term recovery.
-One aspect of holistic treatment is addressing spiritual wellness.
+One aspect of holistic treatment is addressing wellness and spirituality in the addiction recovery process.
 Learn more about how this can play a role in relapse prevention below.

 What Is Spiritual Wellness?

-FHE Health’s holistic approach, spiritual wellness relapse prevention, focuses on both physical and spiritual health and well-being.
-Finding a purpose in life is often a key ingredient of spiritual wellness, along with each person’s unique search for contentment and meaning.
+A holistic approach to wellness and spirituality in the addiction recovery process focuses on physical and spiritual health and well-being.
+Finding a purpose in life is often a key ingredient of spiritual wellness, along with each person’s search for contentment and meaning.
 Some people find spiritual enlightenment in religion, while others find it in daily spiritual practices such as yoga and meditation.
 Any practice that improves spiritual health is valuable in preventing addiction relapse.

 Spiritual wellness is, perhaps, more difficult to define than some of the other dimensions.
 It’s not, as many might assume, the same thing as religion.